qmk/qmk_firmware/users/phi/Readme.markdown

 ## Custom mousekey accelaration

-Enables customized version of mousekeys.
-Wheel and cursor speed are configured independently (in a bit hack-y way).
+Customized version of mousekeys: wheel and cursor speed can be configured independently.

 ### Usage